Formulary

 Notes

-3. If a CCB is not suitable, for example because of oedema or intolerance, or if there is evidence of heart failure or a high risk of heart failure, offer a thiazide-like diuretic (indapamide) in preference to a conventional thiazide diuretic such as bendroflumethiazide or hydrochlorothiazide.
+4. If a CCB is not suitable, for example because of oedema or intolerance, or if there is evidence of heart failure, offer a thiazide-like diuretic (indapamide) in preference to a conventional thiazide diuretic such as bendroflumethiazide or hydrochlorothiazide.
+If there is evidence of heart failure, follow guidance for chronic heart failure (NICE NG106).

-4. Those who are already having treatment with bendroflumethiazide or hydrochlorothiazide and whose BP is stable and well controlled, should continue their treatment.
+5. Those who are already having treatment with bendroflumethiazide or hydrochlorothiazide and whose BP is stable and well controlled, should continue with their current treatment.

 Step 2

-If blood pressure is not controlled on Step 1 treatment:
+If blood pressure is not controlled on Step 1 treatment, discuss adherence, add a second drug:

 plus